EzraGuerrero/axonal-damage-analysis/README.md

 ## Output

+CSV, Excel, and optional QC images in the specified output folder.

+## Parameters

 For each input folder, an `Analysis\` folder is created containing:
 | Parameter | Default | Description |
 |-----------|---------|-------------|